brendanlong/prince-of-the-dark-kingdom/src/book-6/chapter-11.md

 And then, a sort of miracle occurred.

-Michael Allbright*, a slip of a boy in Hufflepuff whom Harry had mentored during his first painful year in Jr. Dueling Club, took the platform.
+Michael Allbright\[^121-1], a slip of a boy in Hufflepuff whom Harry had mentored during his first painful year in Jr. Dueling Club, took the platform.
 He wasn't particularly powerful and when he had first started he had a tendency to freeze up under intimidation, but he had stuck it out and Harry could